-2.17 Limit Switch (For Use on Oven Doors or Ventilation System Dampers) — A device consisting of a lever and suitable connecting mechanism to a switch contact.
+2.18 Limit Switch (For Use on Oven Doors or Ventilation System Dampers) — A device consisting of a lever and suitable connecting mechanism to a switch contact.

-2.18 Mechanical Mixer — A mechanical mixer means to mix gas and air, neglecting entirely any kinetic energy in the gas and air, and compressing the resultant mixture to a pressure suitable for delivery to its point of use.

 2.19 Mixing Blower — A motor-driven blower to produce air gas mixture for combustion through one or more gas burners or nozzles on a single zone industrial heating appliance or on each control zone of a multizone installation.

+2.20 Mechanical Mixer — A mechanical mixer means to mix gas and air, neglecting entirely any kinetic energy in the gas and air, and compressing the resultant mixture to a pressure suitable for delivery to its point of use.

+2.21 Multiport Burner — A burner which has two or more separate discharge openings or ports.
+(These ports may be either flush or raised).

-2.20 Oven — A heated enclosure which is operating at approximately atmospheric pressure used by industry for the purpose of processing of material.
+2.22 Oven — A heated enclosure which is operating at approximately atmospheric pressure used by industry for the purpose of processing of material.

-2.21 Batch Process Ovens — Ovens into which the work charge is introduced all at one time so that the evaporation of flammable volatiles within the oven is not at a constant rate.

-2.22 Continuous Process Ovens — Ovens into which the work charge is more or less continuously introduced, as by a conveyor, so that evaporation of flammable volatiles within the oven approaches a constant rate.

 2.23 Pilot — A flame which is used to light the main burner.

 2.24 Proportioning Inspirator — An inspirating tube which, when supplied with gas, will draw into the gas stream all the air necessary for combustion.